Jean Ritchie: Musical achievements

-From her uncle Jason (actually her father's first cousin), Ritchie had learnt to alter tunes and lyrics from verse-to-verse and performance-to-performance, viewing elements of improvisation and variation as a natural part of traditional music.
+From her "uncle" Jason, Ritchie had learned to alter tunes and lyrics from verse to verse and performance to performance, viewing elements of improvisation and variation as a natural part of traditional music.
 Her versions of family songs and original compositions vary slightly between performances, and she often created new songs by using bits of material from existing ones or adding newly composed verses to flesh out song fragments she recalled from her childhood.
-Unfortunately, Cecil Sharp had failed to arrange a meeting with Jason Ritchie when he stayed in Knott County in 1917.

-Her record None But One (1977), which won the 1977 critics’ award in Rolling Stone magazine, introduced her music to a younger audience, and secured her place in mainstream folk music.
+Her record None but One (1977), which won the 1977 critics' award in Rolling Stone, introduced her music to a younger audience and secured her place in mainstream folk music.

-Her 50th anniversary album was Mountain Born (1995), which features her two sons, Peter and Jonathan.
+Her 50th anniversary album was Mountain Born (1995), which features her sons Peter and Jonathan.

-Ritchie was the subject of the 1996 documentary Mountain Born: The Jean Ritchie Story, which was made for Kentucky Educational Television.
+Ritchie was the subject of the 1996 documentary Mountain Born: The Jean Ritchie Story, which was produced by Kentucky Educational Television.